kevinthedang/discord-ollama/docs/setup-docker.md

     * `docker compose rm`
     * `docker ps` to check if containers have been removed.
     * This may not work if the nvidia installation was done incorrectly.
 If this is the case, please utilize the [Manual "Clean-up"](#manual-run-with-docker) shown below.
 * You can also use `npm run clean` to clean up the containers and remove the network to address a possible `Address already in use` problem.
+This script does not have to end without error to work.

 ## Manual Run (with Docker)
 * Run the following commands: